forshaur/claudecode-next/README.md

 ## How it's different

-**Claude Code (official)** : Uses API keys, per-token billing, guaranteed reliability
+**Claude Code (official)** : Uses API keys, per-token billing, offers paid models like opus and fable.
-**This tool** : Uses your browser session, free with Claude.ai subscription, may break if the web UI changes
+**ClaudeCode-Next** : Uses your browser session, completely free, offers models like haiku and sonnet.

 ## Who it's for